SiChiTong/ObjectDetection/README.md

   ```
   $ git clone https://github.com/ninja777/ObjectDetection.git
   ```
-3. Open the CMakeLists.txt file in QT to browse through or edit the code
+3. Open the CMakeLists.txt file in QT to browse through or edit the code.
+Select <working folder>/build as the build folder for QT.

 Git Tutorial
 ------------